 - Informational Videos

 - Information Regarding Specific Diagnoses (Autism, Cerebral Palsy, etc.)

 - Spending on Social Issues/Investments in Social Capital

 - The Village Parent Resource Registry is an excellent registry of programs, resources and services for parents in the Prince George community.
 You can download the most recent version here.

-- The Child Development Centre offers early intervention therapy (for preschool aged children), limited school age therapy, supported child Development, Family Services, and Daycare services.
-We also have a number of specialized programs.
+- The Child Development Centre offers early intervention therapy (for preschool aged children), limited school age therapy, supported child Development, and family services as well as a number of specialized programs.

 - The Child Care Resource and Referral Program offers support and resources to for parents seeking child care.
 They also offer workshops and training sessions..